 - Funeral and burial expenses

 While uncommon, some people are also able to recover punitive damages.
-We intend to punish the defendant for their reprehensible behavior and discourage them—as well as others—from behaving in that way ever again.
+This is intended to punish the defendant for their behavior and discourage them from behaving that way again.

-How a New Orleans Car Accident Lawyer Can Help
+How a Car Accident Lawyer in New Orleans Can Help?

 Complete a Free Case Evaluation form now